 By doing the hard work now, we can more easily move from the lab to the streets.
-And our approach is working; we are actively working with more than 50 automakers, and Mobileye's ADAS technology has been installed in approximately 800 makes and models of vehicles worldwide.
+And our approach is working; we are actively working with more than 50 automakers, and Mobileye's ADAS technology has been installed in approximately 800 vehicle models worldwide.